As Covid ebbs, tourists make their comeback to US capital | Malay Mail

 Washington DC, home to some of the toughest anti-Covid regulations in the country, is now reopening, highlighting the United States’s steady transition back to normality.

-Boasting imposing landmarks such as the US Capitol and the Supreme Court, Washington began reopening the doors of its museums yesterday, including the National Museum of African American History and Culture, and the National Portrait Gallery, which will soon host a painting of former president Donald Trump.
+Boasting imposing landmarks such as the US Capitol and the Supreme Court, Washington began reopening the doors of its museums on Friday, including the National Museum of African American History and Culture, and the National Portrait Gallery, which will soon host a painting of former president Donald Trump.

 By next Friday, six museums run by the famed Smithsonian Institution, and the National Zoo, will once again welcome visitors as vaccination rates climb and infections continue to plunge.